1958 Akron Zips football team

-The 1958 Akron Zips football team represented Akron University in the 1958 NCAA College Division football season as a member of the Ohio Athletic Conference.
+The 1958 Akron Zips football team represented Akron University in the 1958 college football season as a member of the Ohio Athletic Conference.
 Led by fifth-year head coach Joe McMullen, the Zips played their home games at the Rubber Bowl in Akron, Ohio.
 They finished the season with a record of 6–2–1 overall and 6–2 in OAC play.
 They outscored their opponents 166–82.